THATDONFC/ledfx-docker/README.md

 * Set WORKDIR to ledfx home directory and change USER to ledfx
 * EXPOSE ports 8888 and 5353
 * Launch ledfx

+How to use: `docker build -t thatdonfc/ledfx-build -f Dockerfile.build .`